Flow field tomography with uncertainty quantification using a Bayesian physics-informed neural network: Bayesian Reconstruction

 Several measures were taken to limit the dimension of $\boldsymbol\uptheta$ and cost of training/sampling when comparing C-PINNs to B-PINNs.
 For instance, we used our coarse grid instead of the fine grid, we restricted training to a seqeunce of ten timesteps out of 201, and each PINN comprised five hidden layers instead of ten (although we maintained our initial choice of 50 neurons per output variable).
 Moreover, while most PINNs take advantage of weight normalization to improve the speed and stability of training~\cite{Salimans2016}, we opted for consolidated weight vectors, thereby reducing the number of weight parameters by half (we also verified that our C-PINN reconstructions were unaffected by this change).
 Of course, 3D flow fields will require a much larger probability space, but we leave implementation of a B-PINN for 3D flow field tomography as a topic for future research.

 Conveniently, the gradient of $U$ in \eqref{equ:Hamiltonian mechanics:momentum} can be calculated by AD, but numerical integration of \eqref{equ:Hamiltonian mechanics} requires some extra scrutiny.
 The most common integration scheme in HMC is the leapfrog method~\cite{Betancourt2017}.
 The open source Python package hamiltorch~\cite{Cobb2020} utilizes PyTorch~\cite{Paszke2019} to conduct HMC sampling of a Bayesian neural network via leapfrog integration, and we implemented our B-PINNs using this framework.
 However, integration of the Hamiltonian using this package requires a user-specified step size and path length, both of which have a controlling influence on the accuracy and efficiency of HMC.
 Short steps and/or long path lengths are a waste of computational effort.
 By contrast, large steps are prone to numerical error and short paths result in diffusive motion (much like random walk MCMC with small steps).
 These outcomes are undesirable so either the step size and path length must be carefully tuned or else an adaptive HMC method should be employed, e.g., \cite{Hoffman2014}.
-In this work, we conducted a parameter sweep to identify an appropriate step size and path length, but we will explore adaptive techniques in subsequent efforts.
+The mass matrix can also be tuned to introduce correlations between various components of $\boldsymbol\uprho$, but doing so effectively requires considerable insight about the morphology of the posterior PDF, which is unavailable in this application~\cite{Neal2012}.
+We conducted extensive parameter sweeps to identify an appropriate step size, path length, and mass matrix scale, but we will explore adaptive techniques in subsequent efforts.
 Lastly, some degree of numerical error is unavoidable, causing $H$ to fluctuate, which can lead to biased samples.
 This bias is counteracted with a modified Metropolis--Hastings acceptance criterion, as described by Betancourt~\cite{Betancourt2017}.